-What expenses may not be deducted?
+What expenses are not deductible?

 - ordinary clothing expenses

-- hobby expenses
+- expenses for leisure activities

-Example: If you occasionally pick wild berries and earn tax-exempt income from this work, you cannot deduct the expenses incurred from berry picking as expenses for the production of wage income.
+Example: If you occasionally pick wild berries and earn tax-exempt income from this work, you cannot deduct the expenses incurred from berry-picking as expenses for the production of wage income.

 Please note: The expenses for the production of dividend income are deductible even if the dividend is tax-exempt income.